Behind The Scenes: Cardi B Gives An In-Depth Look At The Making Of “WAP” [Video]

 Cardi B and Megan Thee Stallion connected recently on their smash hit “WAP” and nothing has been the same since.

 Republicans are in an uproar about the vulgarity of the record, as if music of all genres hasn’t always had vulgar language.
-Even as the right wing media tried to cause a backlash with all their might, Cardi stayed unbothered throughout, even dragging Candace Owens by her MAGA flag back to her side of the internet.
+Even as the right-wing media tried to cause a backlash with all their might, Cardi stayed unbothered throughout, even dragging Candace Owens by her MAGA flag back to her side of the internet.

 Yesterday, Cardi refocused her energy and released a behind-the-scenes look at the production of the legendary visual for “WAP”.
 In the video, the rapper reveals she had the record done for about 8 months before actually making the visual–but when she was finally about to push the go button on her single, COVID-19 came in like a thief in the night.
 Still, even a pandemic couldn’t stop her show.